ITV's Grace books: How many novels are in the Roy Grace series?

-This new run of episodes will pick up after the devastating season 4 finale, which brought the central mystery of Roy's wife Sandy's disappearance to a close, while opening up a whole new storyline regarding the son he never knew he had.
+This new run of episodes picks up after the devastating season 4 finale, which brought the central mystery of Roy's wife Sandy's disappearance to a close.

-But how many more books are there left in the series to adapt, and will the show get through all of them?
+But where will the show go from here, how many more books are there left in the series to adapt, and will the show get through all of them?

 Read on for everything you need to know about the Grace books.